societyinforisk/documents-and-resources/incident-process.md

 In any group of humans, things will sometimes go sideways.
 Whether it's simple unintentional miscommunication or more extreme unacceptable behavior, we need to have an agreed upon protocol to resolve these situations ourselves or to escalate in the case one-to-one resolutions in unachievable.

-This is the process for incident resolution at Rands Leadership Slack and process is [documented culture](http://randsinrepose.com/archives/the-process-myth/).
+This is the process for incident resolution at SIRA Membership Slack and process is [documented culture](http://randsinrepose.com/archives/the-process-myth/).

 # The Process

 ## Resolve Peacefully

-When an incident occurs, we ask that per the [Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) for those involved to resolve peacefully:
+When an incident occurs, we ask that per the [Code of Conduct](https://github.com/societyinforisk/documents-and-resources/blob/master/code-of-conduct.md) for those involved to resolve peacefully:

 “If you see someone violating any part of this Code of Conduct, we urge you to respectfully dissuade them from such behavior.
 Expect that others in the community wish to help keep the community respectful, and welcome your input in doing so.”

-This is easier said than done, but this is Leadership Slack.
-Our expectations are that everyone here is hoping to learn about the craft of leadership; peaceful resolution of complex human situations is leadership 101.
+This is easier said than done, but our expectations are that everyone here is willing to participate in the craft of leadership and peaceful resolution of complex human situations.

 ## Escalation